BigRoom/vision/README.md

 # vision
-The brains of Big Rooms
+The brains of Big Room.
+It is pretty much a brainiac!